devilyouwei/devilyouwei/docs/README.md

 This project leverages Bluetooth, WiFi, and other general wireless signals to analyze regional pandemic situations and anonymously trace social contact networks.
 We developed data models to quantify regional safety and human health metrics, and visualized real-time analysis results to assist medical workers in epidemic prevention efforts.

 -   Supported government efforts during the COVID-19 pandemic.
--   Published the paper "Precise Epidemic Control based on GeoHash" on DSA2022.
+-   Published the paper **"Precise Epidemic Control based on GeoHash"** on DSA2022.
 -   Obtained 4 patents (3 granted).
--   Selected for the **"2021 Suzhou Youth Science and Technology Talent Support Program"**.
+-   selected for the **"2021 Youth Talent Support Project of the Suzhou Association for Science and Technology"**.

 ## Publications